Fraud Blocker

 Chemical Resistance

-Ultem has a strong resistance to a wide range of chemicals, including acids, bases, and organic solvents.
-This property ensures that Ultem parts can withstand harsh environments without degradation.
+Ultem’s resistance to acids, bases, and organic solvents undergoes strong resistance.
+This characteristic allows Ultem parts to withstand harsh environments without undergoing degradation.

 Dimensional Stability